strimzi/proposals/068-access-policies-in-jwt.md

 This is not feasible.
 Using more generic solutions, such as OpenFGA, overcomplicates the approach to the problem.
 Such solutions would need to be implemented on top of OAuth2, while OAuth2 works by default with JWT.

+Using RegEx for cluster/topic name matching would be very extensible.
+However, it would overcomplicate the solution.
+Also, it would make it harder to debug and profile in case the user inputs a wrong or very complex RegEx.
+While glob patterns are not as powerful, they are simpler to understand and have consistent performance.

 ## Support for roles or claims in popular identity providers